 - TCP ports 22, 80, 443 and 2200-2250, as well as UDP port 123, must allow outbound communication between the Datto appliance and dattoremote.com.

-- TCP port 25568 must be open inbound to the protected machine for agent calls.
+- TCP ports 25567 and 25568 must be open inbound to the protected machine for agent calls.

-- Ports 3260 and 3262 must both be reachable from the protected machine to the Datto device.
+- Port 3260 must be reachable from the protected machine to the Datto device.

 To synchronize time and download operating system updates, all Datto appliances must be able to resolve the following sites in the local DNS: